tstuefe/JEP387/jep.md

 - TBD -

-(This is a draft for a possible future JEP improving the metaspace allocator)
+(This is a draft for a possible future JEP improving the Metaspace allocator)